ros-event-camera/event_camera_msgs/README.md

 	To recover the best estimate ROS sensor time stamp, add ``dt`` to the header stamp.

+- ``evt3``: raw Metavision evt3 data as it comes from the SDK.
+    For decoding refer to Prophesee Metavision documents.

+	The content of the ``time_base`` field is undefined.
+Recovery of sensor time requires decoding the data packets.

 For encoding and decoding see the examples in the ``python`` directory and the header files in ``include/event_array_msgs``.